 - Frame your story in terms of specific instances throughout the experience that was captured through biometrics (i.e.what was the stimulus) and work outwards from there.

 - Use your qualitative insights to help understand the why of the results.

 Tip #4: Include video.

 - The best outputs are those that show participants interacting with the interface/experience and how/when their metrics spike/dip, these kinds of interactions are best shown through video

-READ MORE: Biometrics: What is it?, What to Consider When Designing A Biomteric Study, Biometrics & Recruiting: What Questions Should Be Added to a Screener?, How Biometrics Help Designers Design Better, Things to be Mindful of When Fielding Your First Set of Biometric Studies
+READ MORE: What to Consider When Designing A Biometric Study, Biometrics & Recruiting: What Questions Should Be Added to a Screener?, How Biometrics Help Designers Design Better, Things to be Mindful of When Fielding Your First Set of Biometric Studies